-However, summer weddings can also prove to be a bit tricky if you don’t know what you’re doing.
+However, summer weddings can also be tricky if you don’t know what you’re doing.
 After all, you want your guests to remember your wedding for all the fun they had, not for how long they made it before passing out from the heat.
-So as your planning your perfect summer wedding and reception, keep these tips in mind:
+So as your plan, your perfect summer wedding and reception, keep these tips in mind:

 2.)
 Wear the right dress.
 That breathtaking, heavy satin dress you have your eye on?
 Probably not your best option.
-You’ll want to wear something that can breath and preferably has some movement to it.
-Light, gauzy fabrics are usually the best way to go for a summer wedding.
-Not to say you can’t wear that dress you’ve had your eye on, you just better prepare accordingly.
-Having your ceremony in a well air-conditioned setting should be close to the top of your list of priorities.
+You’ll want to wear something that can breathe and preferably has some movement.
+Light, gauzy fabrics are usually the best way for a summer wedding.
+Not to say you can’t wear that dress you’ve had your eye on.
+You just better prepare accordingly.
+Having your ceremony in a well-air-conditioned setting should be close to the top of your list of priorities.

 3.)
 Be wary of bugs.
-When you’ve got a sugary cake sitting around outside, it’s going to attract some uninvited guests.
+When you’ve got a sugary cake sitting around outside, it will attract some uninvited guests.
 You might want to consider having mosquito netting around your venue tent (don’t worry, many options look like light, intricate lace) to keep the flying bugs out.
-And speak to your caterer or baker; surely they’ve dealt with this issue many times before so they probably have some valuable input of their own.
+And speak to your caterer or baker; surely, they’ve dealt with this issue many times before, so they probably have some valuable input of their own.

 4.)
 Keep your guests refreshed.
-If there are two things that don’t go together, it’s heat and hunger/thirst.
-A hot bridesmaid is one thing, but a hot, starving and dangerously parched bridesmaid is a whole different animal altogether.
+If two things don’t go together, it’s heat and hunger/thirst.
+A hot bridesmaid is one thing, but a hot, starving, and dangerously parched bridesmaid is a different animal altogether.
 Make sure there are snacks and drinks available at all times.
-Just having some nuts in a bowl and a pitcher of water on each table will help tide over sluggish or irritable guests before dinner time.
+Having some nuts in a bowl and a pitcher of water on each table will help tide sluggish or irritable guests before dinner time.